An Oslo Overview

 We were heading to Oslo by train from Bergen (well, Myrdal to be exact), we had our luggage picked up in Bergen in the morning and they arrived at our hotel, Comfort Hotel Xpress Central Station, in the evening.
-To make our lives easier, I booked a room at the Comfort Hotel Xpress that is a stone throw away from the train station – it is a boutique hotel with clean and soundproof rooms.
+To make our lives easier, I booked a room at the Comfort Hotel Xpress which is a stone’s throw away from the train station – it is a boutique hotel with clean and soundproof rooms.

 As I already described, Oslo is a compact city.
 Most of the city’s key buildings and sites are lined up along the Karl Johans Gate, connecting the Central Station and the Royal Palace.
-In fact, most of the shops and restaurants are scattered within the radius of these streets; it is a great area for tourists to stay in close proximity to everything they need.
+In fact, most of the shops and restaurants are scattered within a radius of these streets; it is a great area for tourists to stay in close proximity to everything they need.
 In a nutshell, this is the best area to stay in, and planning your day to explore Oslo!
 For family travelers, consider taking a Hop-on-Hop-off Bus tour that stops at 17 sightseeing spots in the city.

 Oslo Sightseeing Guide: Booking a great hotel in Oslo